shopware/docs/guides/plugins/plugins/content/stock/reading-writing-stock.md

 ## Reading Stock

 The `product.stock` field should be used to read the current stock level.
-When building extensions which need to query the stock of a product, use this field.
-It is always a real time calculated value of the available product stock.
+When building extensions that need to query a product's stock, use this field.
+It is always a real-time calculated value of the available product stock.

 {% code title="<plugin root>/src/Swag/Example/ServiceReadingData.php" %}